HollowMan6/02239-Data-Security/Report-access-control.md

 |     ![Table 9](pj2-images/table9.png)     |

-After initially populating the the above tables accoring to assignment description, company changes are reflected by the following operations: B is removed from the users table; the role of G is adjusted from "user" to "user,tech" meaning a role-set of 2 roles.
+After initially populating the above tables according to the assignment description, company changes are reflected by the following operations: B is removed from the users table; the role of G is adjusted from "user" to "user,tech" meaning a role-set of 2 roles.
 As for the new employees, I is inserted into the users table and assigned the role of root_user, while H is designated as a user.
 As anticipated, there won't be any changes done to the roles permissions table.
 Table 10 shows the users table after the changes:

 | **Table 10: Updated user table** |
 | :----------------------------------: |